- Send, request, receive, claim, or withdraw money or find past transactions with pay.google.com or the old Google Pay app .

 - Send money or pay a request

 - Check if your phone can make contactless payments

 Problems setting up

 If you see one of the below errors, your phone might not be supported.

 - "Google is unable to verify your device"

 - "You can no longer use Google Pay on this phone"

-Make sure your phone is running Android Lollipop (5.0) or higher.
+Make sure your phone's Android version is Lollipop (5.0) or higher.
 To check your Android version: